ShreyasJ2099/spaceship_shooter/README.md

 # spaceship_shooter
-This is a spaceship game coded in Python - CMU Graphics.
+This is a spaceship game coded in python, specifically `CMU Graphics`.